(Latest update: 13/02/2024)

 Alternatives: like a local or in the middle of nowhere

-El Médano and Abades are villages for local tourism.
+Abades is a village for local tourism.
 There are plenty of rental houses and apartments, good weather and very nice beaches, less crowded than in the South.
+For a similar choice on the north coast, check out Bajamar.
+You’ll find a village with plenty of rental houses, restaurants and bars, with a beach that includes seawater pools.

 San Cristóbal de La Laguna (otherwise called simply La Laguna) is the old capital and UNESCO heritage site.
 It’s only a few minutes drive from the airport, it has a tram that connects it to Santa Cruz and a good bus system to go around the island.
 It’s the university city of Tenerife, you can therefore imagine lots of bars and restaurants in a pedestrian city center.